 It is alleged by consumers of AvanteUSA, the company is reaching out to consumers and/or their family members in regard to old debts.
 The consumers allege the company is attempting to collect on debts previously paid other to companies.
 Additionally, many consumers have stated that AvanteUSA is reporting inaccurate and/or outdated information on their credit reports without initially notifying consumers of the debt.
 It is also being alleged AvanteUSA has not provided verification of debt before placing on one’s credit report.
 In addition to the above allegations, many consumers are also reporting they have never been contacted by AvanteUSA in regard to an outstanding debt; it is only until they pull their credit report they find the company listed as a collection.

-For the record, we have reviewed the profiles of dozens of collection agencies here at Prevent Loan Scams, and the above statement by the Better Business Bureau is not a common occurrence.
+For the record, we have reviewed dozens of collection agencies, and the above statement by the BBB is not a common occurrence.

 The Bottom Line